EmbraceLife/LIE/README.md

 Learning how to use NeuralNets by primarily diving in working examples and source codes, not reading blogs or papers.

 ## Road Map
-- Now: stuck at fast.ai VGG model not working on py3.5
+- fast.ai: apply advanced | useful models like VGG using keras, theano
-	- learn more about tensorflow and keras to dive into VGG model application
+- to understand and implement VGG model, low details is unavoidable

 ## Examples
 High speed gif can help see the changes of weights and layers during training